ayaka14732/tpu-starter/README.md

 This is similar to the way we use GPU.
 In most cases, when you use a GPU, you use a Linux server that connects with a GPU.
 When you use a TPU, you use a Linux server that connects with a TPU.

+## 3. Introduction to the TRC Program

-### 2.6.
+### 3.1.
 How to apply for the TRC program?

-You can learn more about the TRC program on its [homepage](https://sites.research.google/trc/about/).
-Shawn has written a wonderful article about the TRC program in [google/jax#2108](https://github.com/google/jax/issues/2108#issuecomment-866238579).
+Besides its [homepage](https://sites.research.google/trc/about/), Shawn has written a wonderful article about the TRC program in [google/jax#2108](https://github.com/google/jax/issues/2108#issuecomment-866238579).
 Anyone who is interested in TPU should read it immediately.

-## 3. Environment Setup
+### 3.2.
+Is it really free?

+At the first three months, it is completely free because all the fees are covered by Google Cloud free trial.
+After that, I pay only about HK$13.95 (approx. US$1.78) for one month for the outbound Internet traffic.

+## 4. Create a TPU VM Instance

-### 3.1.
+### 4.1.
 Modify VPC firewall

 You need to loosen the restrictions of the firewall so that Mosh and other programs will not be blocked.